-According to a Syracuse University research study done a few years ago and conducted over an 8-year period with 10,000 seniors, obese seniors were found to be 50% more likely to have a fall — and nearly 40% more likely to suffer long-term injury as a result.
+According to a Syracuse University research study done a couple years ago and conducted over an 8-year period with 10,000 seniors, obese seniors were found to be 50% more likely to have a fall (and they are less able to react quickly and stop a fall) — and nearly 40% more likely to suffer long-term injury as a result.

 This is because obesity is linked to muscle weakness, leg pain, cognitive and balance deficits, and vitamin D deficiency, that collectively increases fall risk.
 Excess body fat also increases osteoporosis risk, making overweight fall victims more prone to broken bones.